ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

 ==========================================
 The data is transmitted via the `ADSB_VEHICLE message <http://mavlink.org/messages/common#ADSB_VEHICLE>`__.
 When received by ArduPilot, it is streamed out using the SRx_ADSB value where x is the telemetry port number and the value is how many vehicles per second to be streamed.
+If using telem1 the streamrate param would be ``SR1_ADSB``.
 The list will not repeat any faster than 1 second.
 This flexibility is useful to conserve bandwidth on data links but also allow maximum update rate for high-speed links such as an on-board companion computer.